Decomposition rules for the ring of representations of non-Archimedean $GL_n$: Notation and preliminaries

 \subsection{Geometric lemma/ Mackey theory/ Shuffle lemma}

 The Geometric Lemma of Bernstein-Zelevinski (\cite{BZ1}) is a valuable tool for an analysis of Jacquet functors.
 It allows for an expression of the Jacquet module of an induced representation as a product of Jacquet modules of the inducing data.
+This is a natural variant of the Mackey theory (dealing with restriction and induction functors) in the $p$-adic groups setting.

 We will review here only a part of the ``semi-simplified" version, i.e. statements on $\mathcal{R}$, of the lemma.
 For the full ``semi-simplified" statement we refer the reader to \cite[Section 1.2]{LM2}.

 Let $\pi_i\in \mathfrak{R}(G_{n_i})$ be given representations, for $i=1,\ldots r$.
 We can write the decompositions of the Jacquet functor relative to maximal parabolic subgroups as

 for all $i$, with $\tau_i^j,\delta_i^j\in\irr$.
 Let us denote the index set $\mathcal{J}(\pi_1,\ldots,\pi_r) = J_1\times\cdots\times J_r$, and for each $s=(j_1,\ldots, j_r)\in \mathcal{J}(\pi_1,\ldots,\pi_r)$ we write the representations